joewickes/codewars/README.md

 A repo to store my work for codewars kata in different languages

-## List of languages I'm currently learning:
+## Languages I'm currently learning:
 - JavaScript
 - PHP
 - Python